AJFX-01/trpc/README.md

 2. **Run the Dart code generator**:

-Before runing the code generator, first clear your build cache in the root folder
+Before runing the code generator, first clear your build cache in the root folder, also delete the already generated files in the `lib/generated` folder and also the `trpc_routes.g.dart` and `trpc_routes.trpcGeneratorBuilder.g.part` in the `lib/`

 ```bash
 dart run build_runner clean